radiatingreverberations/comfyui-docker/README.md

 docker run --gpus=all -e SSH_USER=me -e SSH_PASSWORD=extra-super-secret -p 2222:2222 ghcr.io/radiatingreverberations/comfyui-ssh:latest
 ```

+Note: The published SSH image uses a static (pinned) host key.
+Its SHA256 fingerprint is printed at startup; verify it on first connect and expect it to remain unchanged across restarts and updates.

 ### Download workflow models

 A simple script for downloading model files on the host is provided in the `ssh` image.
 After connecting over SSH, save the workflow you want to use from the UI.
 Then run something like: